Download the PHP package jurager/teams without Composer

 Roles & Permissions

-These roles and permissions are stored in your application's database, allowing for dynamic management of access control.
-This enables features like role and permission management within your application's administration pages.
+Roles and permissions offer a flexible approach to managing access control within your application.
+Each team member can be assigned a role, with each role tied to a specific set of permissions.
+These roles and permissions are stored in your application's database, allowing for dynamic and easy management of access and enables features like role and permission management through your application's admin interface.

 Example: Creating a New Team with Roles and Permissions

 In the above example, we create a new team and assign it two roles: "admin" and "user".
-Each role is associated with a set of capabilities that define what actions users with that role can perform within the application.
-These capabilities are stored in the database and can be managed dynamically.
+Each role is associated with a set of permissions that define what actions users with that role can perform within the application.

 The second argument for $team->addRole()

-is an array of capabilities, which determine the actions that users with the corresponding role can perform in the application.
+is an array of permissions, which determine the actions that users with the corresponding role can perform in the application.

 Authorization